Henrydykee/Henrydykee/README.md

-<h1 align='center'>📲📱</h1>
+<h1 align='center'></h1>
 <p align='right'>

-Henry is a highly skilled mobile development specialist with over four years of experience in Flutter and React Native.
+Henry is a highly skilled mobile development specialist with over five years of experience in Flutter and React Native.
 He excels in creating high-performance, feature-rich mobile applications using both native and cross-platform frameworks.
 By staying current with the latest trends in mobile development, Henry ensures that he delivers tailored solutions to meet your unique needs.

 ### Key Skills and Accomplishments: